CLATONIA VILLAGE INFORMATION

 Adjournment:

-John made a motion to adjourn the meeting at 9:22 p.m.
-Shelby seconded.
-Voting yes was Schuerman, S. Hajek, J. Hajek, Waltke, and Holsing.
+Mike made a motion to adjourn the meeting at 8:49p.m.
+Jesse seconded.
+Voting yes was Schuerman, S. Hajek, Waltke, J. Hajek and Holsing.
 Motion carried 5-0.